micha149/gulp-maven-deploy/README.md

 principle this plugin will only perform the deploy part in the future.~~

 - Remove the additional config level from `options = {config: { ... }}` to `options = { ... }`
+- Callback function was removed.
+Use stream events `finish` or `error` to get notified about successful or unsuccessful deploys

 ## Sample project